maxstrauch/javaee-pinboard-demo/README.md

 Installation
 ===
-Quite simple: open the project using Netbeans and open the "required" EJB and WAR projects.
+Very simple: open the project using Netbeans and open the "required" EJB and WAR projects.
 More information on how to create the database configuration can be found in the file `create-db-tutorial.pdf`.

+A login page is already created to ensure that only authenticated users can browse through the application.
+In order to get this mechanism working, one needs to uncomment the lines 44 to 64 in the `web.xml` file.
+In the GlassFish administration console (`http://localhost:4848/`) under `Configuration > server-config > Security > Realms > file > Edit users` one can modify the users list.
+You can also create an other realm and connect it by placing its name in line 46 in the `web.xml`.

 Sources of information
 ===